 For young women, particularly from disadvantaged background, two EU4Youth projects – Employability and Stability and Fostering potential for greater employability – provide entrepreneurship training and mentorship.
 From 2018-2020, 2,217 young women in Belarus benefited from training and workshops under EU4Youth projects, and 43 became self-employed after receiving support.

 If you live in the Jasieĺda river valley region, an EU-funded project (Landscape-Oriented and Community-Led Rural Area Development of the Jasieĺda River) supports residents of the area in sustainable development initiatives, with 8 local development clubs offering business support and skills development.

 The projects above will help you to identify sources of finance as part of the training and advice they offer, and in many cases support you in preparing your application.
-Some will even provide grants: the Local development project is offering grants until 2022, and has just announced its latest call for $25,000 entrepreneurship grants, open until 30 March 2021.
+Some will even provide grants: the Local economic development project is offering grants until 2022, and has just announced its latest call for $25,000 entrepreneurship grants, open until 30 March 2021.
 The EU4Youth Employability and Stability project includes financial support for the best business ideas developed as part of its training – ideas like those of Olga Kolyago and Milana Leonovich, who received grants to implement the projects they developed in the course of their training.

 If you already have a business and you are looking to develop, funding (and training) is available through a number of programmes under the EU4Business initiative, which channels EU support to private sector development across Belarus.